–

 How was MGM Resorts hacked?
 A cyberattack that lasted for days

-MGM Resorts, one of the largest casino operators in the world, was hit by a cyberattack that disrupted its operations for several days in September 2023.
-The attack affected some of the most iconic properties on the Las Vegas Strip, such as the Bellagio, the Cosmopolitan and the Mandalay Bay, as well as other MGM resorts across the US.
-Guests reported issues with slot machines, ATMs, digital key cards, electronic payment systems and online reservations.
-The company had to resort to using pen and paper for some transactions and waived change and cancellation fees for affected bookings.
+In September 2023, MGM Resorts, one of the largest casino and hospitality operators worldwide, suffered a significant cyberattack that crippled its operations for nearly a week.
+The incident disrupted some of the most iconic properties on the Las Vegas Strip, such as the Bellagio, the Cosmopolitan, and the Mandalay Bay, along with other MGM-owned resorts across the United States.

 But who was behind this attack and how did they manage to breach MGM’s systems?
 Here’s what we know so far.